 "So it was interesting to find most wouldn't even come near during our tests."

-Herring gulls, the most familiar of Britain's seagulls, have a bad reputation for pinching people's grub.
+Herring gulls, the most familiar of Britain's seagulls, have a reputation for pinching people's food.

 So postgraduate student Miss Goumas and colleagues tempted them in coastal towns with chips to see if staring reduced their attempts to pilfer.